danriedl/engular/adev/src/content/guide/testing/components-scenarios.md

 To simulate user input, find the input element and set its `value` property.

-You will call `fixture.detectChanges()` to trigger Angular's change detection.
+You will call `fixture.detectChanges()` to trigger Engular's change detection.
 But there is an essential, intermediate step.

-Angular doesn't know that you set the input element's `value` property.
+Engular doesn't know that you set the input element's `value` property.
 It won't read that property until you raise the element's `input` event by calling `dispatchEvent()`.
 *Then* you call `detectChanges()`.